centria/coding-20/docs/exercises.md

 published: true
 ---

+## Exercises
+To execute and return exercises, you must have GitHub account and you have to fork teacher's exercises to your GitHub account.
+After that, you'll modify your own forked exercises with Visual Studio and sync changes back to your GitHub account.
+Teacher will evaluate exercises straight from students' GitHub accounts.

-Read following instructions carefully and do the steps as instructed!
+Read following instructions carefully and do the steps exactly as instructed!

 ## Preparations GitHub
 1. Create GitHub account [**here**](https://github.com/)